zhaoyu-li/DL4TP/README.md

 1. **MUSTARD: Mastering Uniform Synthesis of Theorem and Proof Data** `ICLR 2024` [[paper]](https://arxiv.org/pdf/2402.08957.pdf) [NL, Lean]

    *Huang, Yinya and Lin, Xiaohan and Liu, Zhengying and Cao, Qingxing and Xin, Huajian and Wang, Haiming and Li, Zhenguo and Song, Linqi and Liang, Xiaodan*

+1. **DeepSeek-Prover: Advancing Theorem Proving in LLMs through Large-Scale Synthetic Data** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2405.14333.pdf) [NL]

+   *Xin, Huajian and Guo, Daya and Shao, Zhihong and Ren, Zhizhou and Zhu, Qihao and Liu, Bo and Ruan, Chong and Li, Wenda and Liang, Xiaodan*

 ## Related Surveys